EdulaneDotCo/Mastering-Express.js/README.md

    1. Integrate third-party APIs into your application.
    1. Handle authentication and manage API keys.
    1. Process and use API responses effectively.
-   1. **Real-Time Project:** Integrate one or more third-party APIs into a real-time project.
+   1. **Applied Project:** Integrate one or more third-party APIs into a real-time project.
 1. **Best Practices:** Ensure secure API integrations, handle rate limits, and manage error responses.
 1. **Practice Exercises:** Implement and test integrations with various third-party APIs.
 1. **LeetCode/HackerRank:** API integration challenges.